tiagofmartins/feednplay_devkit/README.md

   }
 }
 ```
-We recommend that you download and use as a starting point the code example or template that is most compatible with the type of content you want to develop.
+Either way, we think the best approach is to select the code example or template that is most compatible with your idea and and use is as a starting point.

 Why not start with the simplest example we have available?
-Take a look at the example [/examples_processing_sketches/simple sketch01_basic](/examples_processing_sketches/simple sketch01_basic).
+Take a look at the example [/examples_processing_sketches/simple sketch01_basic](examples_processing_sketches/simple sketch01_basic).

 ```console